How to Pitch for Freelance Writing Jobs

 3. Respect people’s time

 Keep your pitch short and get straight to the point.
-(I know you already know that.)
+You know how to write, how to get a message across in the most succinct and engaging way – you're an online writer.
 Try to summarise your idea or angle in the fewest words possible.

 Tip: Bullet points are good.
 Huge masses of dense grey paragraph?
 Not so much.